ebzzry/ebzzry.github.io/src/ugarit.md

 Ugarit is a classic example of a tool, that requires minimal setup and configuration, but is used many times.
 That, once the initial tinkering is done, all you need to do is reuse the tool.
-But that isn't Ugarit's main strength — it is the almost unholy marriage, of convenience and security.
+But that isn’t Ugarit’s main strength — it is the almost unholy marriage, of convenience and security.

 Most, if not all the time, convenience is inversely proportional to